 We are conducting a national survey as part of the 5-year research project focusing on racialized newcomer women in Canada and the challenges they face entering the Canadian workforce, funded by the IRCC's Settlement Program.
-To show our appreciation of your time, we will be offering each participant a $50 Walmart Gift Card for completing the survey.

 To be eligible to participate, you must